 10. And last but not least – Sadie and Buddy were tied for tenth place!

-Enjoy your dog’s companionship in 2012 and keep him safe with these life-saving tips from Pet Poison Helpline.
+Enjoy your dog’s companionship in 2012 and keep him safe with these life-saving tips from Pet Poison Helpline®.
 If you think your dog may have ingested something harmful, take action immediately.
-Contact your veterinarian or Pet Poison Helpline at 1-800-213-6680.
-Pet Poison Helpline is the most cost-effective animal poison control center in North America charging, only $39 per call, including unlimited follow-up consultations.
+Contact your veterinarian or Pet Poison Helpline® at 1-800-213-6680.
+Pet Poison Helpline® is the most cost-effective animal poison control center in North America and includes unlimited follow-up consultations.